 - May be of yellow, brown or grey-black in colour.

-- Most common on hands, finger, elbow, face and knees but can grow anywhere on the body.
+- Most common on hands, finger, elbow, face and knees the areas exposed to repeated trauma from where virus can easily enters into the skin but can grow anywhere on the body.

-- Usuay asymptomatic but may cause pain if located at weight bearing surface (Sole)
+- Usually asymptomatic but may cause pain if located at weight bearing surface (Sole)

 Flat wart (Verruca plana)

 - May occur in large numbers